Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 • or similar abbreviations

 A comma may be used after the business name and before the designator.
-“Granite State Wellness LLC” and “Granite State Wellness, LLC” are both acceptable.
+“Granite State Wellness LLC” and “Granite State Wellness, LLC” are acceptable.

 If there is a name you want but are not ready to register the LLC, you can file the Application for Reservation of Name to hold a name for up to 120 days with the New Hampshire Secretary of State.

-If you plan to use a different name from the one that you register (perhaps you want to run multiple businesses under the LLC), you can file for the use of a Trade Name (sometimes referred to as a DBA, Doing Business As name, fictitious business name, or assumed name).
+If you plan to use a different name from the one that you register (perhaps you want to run multiple businesses under the LLC), you can file for the use of a New Hampshire Trade Name (sometimes referred to as a DBA, Doing Business As name, fictitious business name, or assumed name).

 Step 2: Appoint a New Hampshire Registered Agent

-While many LLC owners opt to fulfill this role themselves, some owners choose to hire registered agent services like Northwest Registered Agent.
-Utilizing a registered agent service ensures that your LLC adheres to state requirements while offering an added layer of convenience and confidentiality since the owner’s personal address isn’t disclosed in public records.
+While many LLC owners opt to fulfill this role, some hire a registered agent service.
+Utilizing a registered agent service ensures that your LLC adheres to state requirements while offering a layer of convenience and confidentiality since the owner’s personal address isn’t disclosed in public records.

 Step 3: File the New Hampshire LLC Certificate of Formation

-Related: How to fill out the New Hampshire Certificate of Formation
+Related: How To Fill Out The New Hampshire Certificate Of Formation

 If filing in person, take to the Secretary of State’s office at: